SecareLupus/DiscordAnnouncer/README.md

 Pair these helpers with the built-in `|tojson` filter to inline them directly into JSON payloads.

+Structured inputs created via the GUI (for example, repeating embed fields) are sent through `--json-var` so you can populate the same data from the CLI by providing JSON literals.

 ## Attachments

 Use `--file path/to/banner.png::Alt text::image/png` for embed assets; only referenced filenames are uploaded so stray files cannot leak into the message body.
 Pair this with `attachment://banner.png` anywhere an image URL is expected.
 When you need to include a standard file download alongside the embed, use `--upload path/to/report.pdf` instead.
 Both switches respect the same optional description and MIME override syntax, and Discord’s 10-attachment limit still applies to the combined total.